david-hall/vzome-sharing/_posts/2022-05-09-four-armed-rhombic-spirallohedron-fills-space-00-38-18.md

 {% endcomment %}

+__{{ page.description }}__

-Several rhombic spirallohedra surrounding one at their center to fill space.
+Identical three or four armed rhombic spirallohedra can be arranged to completely fill 3D space.
+This design is an example of several four-armed rhombic spirallohedra surrounding an identical one at their center leaving no gaps.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
        src="https://david-hall.github.io/vzome-sharing/2022/05/09/00-38-18-four-armed-rhombic-spirallohedron-fills-space/four-armed-rhombic-spirallohedron-fills-space.vZome" >